AxelVerstappen/webtech2/README.md

 In a way, animations and transitions are the same, they can both change the appearance of an element but there are some differences between them:
 * An animation consists of keyframes which divide the duration of the animation into %'s, while a transition executes the order in even steps over the given time.
 * An animation can start whenever you want it to and keep on looping, but a transition has to be triggered by something (i.e. a button click).

+### Assignment (Opdracht1 & Opdracht2)

+* Opdracht 1
+In this assignment, I started out with 3 colored balloons floating on top of eachother.
+When the stack was being clicked, it automatically assigned different classes to each balloon using JQuery.
+When the class is set, the balloons execute a specified animation for each class.

+* Opdracht 2
+In this exercise, I made an interface that's full of animations, most of them onload.
+For example: the header flips in and after it has, the header text appears sliding in from the left.

 ## Realtime apps with node.js and socket.io